rhdtownsend/gyre/doc/sphinx/source/user-guide/working-with-grids/spatial-grids.rst

 GYRE constructs a fresh spatial grid for each combination of harmonic degree :math:`\ell` and azimuthal order :math:`m` specified in the :nml_g:`mode` namelist groups (see the :ref:`namelist-input-files` chapter for more details).
+This is done under the control of the :nml_g:`grid` namelist group, of which there must be at least one (subject to the tag matching rules; see the :ref:`working-with-tags` chapter).
+If there is more than one matching :nml_g:`grid` namelist group, then the final one is used.

-The starting point for each of these grids is the *scaffold grid*, which comprises the following:
+Each grid begins as a *scaffold grid*, comprising the following:

 * an inner point :math:`x=\xin`;
 * an outer point :math:`x=\xout`;